DeveloperJosh/Blues-auth-soo/README.md

 ### 2. **Create a New Application**
    - In your Blue-Auth dashboard, navigate to the "Home" section.
    - Click on "Create New Application" and fill in the required details such as your application name and description.
    - After creating the application, you will be provided with a **Client ID** and **Client Secret**.
 Make sure to keep these credentials secure as they are essential for integrating SSO with your application.
-(These will be emailed to you, so make sure to check your email)
+(These will be emailed to you so make sure to check your email)

 ### 3. **Set Up Redirect URLs**
    - In your Blue-Auth SSO setup process, you will be provided with a callback URL that will be used to authenticate users on your site.